 For Speakers:

-If you are interested in giving a talk, please contact Yu Cheng (organizer for Spring 2025).
+If you are interested in giving a talk, please contact Richard Huang and Phuoc Pham Van Long (organizers for Spring 2026).

 Relevant information for invited speakers.